-24. Particulars of Loans, Guarantees or Investments under Section 186
+22. Particulars of Loans, Guarantees or Investments under Section 186

-There were no loans, guarantees granted or investments made by the Company under Section 186 of the Companies Act, 2013 during the financial year under review and hence the said provision is not applicable.
+There were no loans or guarantees granted or investments made by the Company under Section 186 of the Companies Act, 2013, during the financial year under review.

-25. Particulars of Contracts or Arrangements with Related Parties
+23. Particulars of Contracts or Arrangements with Related Parties